Vivek1258/End-to-end-deep-learning-project-Tell-me-about-the-image/README.md

  - It is a labeled dataset.
  - The dataset consists of 8000 photos.
  - There are 5 captions for each photo.
+ - The dataset is small and the size is 1.14 GB.
  - The dataset can be found at Kaggle
- - The dataset is small and the size is 1.14 GB.
- - Thus this dataset is best for this project.

 link : https://www.kaggle.com/shadabhussain/flickr8k